 Key performance indicators (KPI’s) are put in place to evaluate the success of a particular activity or goal.
 A KPI is a measurable value which demonstrates how effectively a company is achieving key business objectives.

 Their main purpose is to demonstrate the effectiveness of your campaign/campaigns and to help keep you honest and on track when it comes to reaching your goals and targets each month.
-Use the KPIs below to review both your campaign performance and identify problems in your digital marketing strategy which need to be improved on.
+Use the KPIs below to review both your campaign performance and identify problems in your Digital Marketing Agency which need to be improved on.

 - Unique users/Users

 Measuring your unique users or users indicates the overall awareness of your website and how popular your sight is.
 Why is this KPI important?
 It gives you an indication of how compelling and popular your site is and how much traffic your site is acquiring.
 You can also add layers of segmentation over the top of this metric to understand performance across specific channels, devices or other dimensions.

 This KPI measures the level of engagement a piece of content is receiving.
 This can be content in the form of blogs, website content, social media content, videos etc. This KPI tells you how interactive the content you’re creating actually is.
 Engagement could be in the form of likes, comments, shares, clicking links.
 If you have a high engagement rate, then you can be assured the content you’re creating, and publishing is relevant and providing value to visitors.

 Measuring how many people visited your website as a result of unpaid advertising is an excellent source of feedback for your SEO efforts and overall brand awareness.
 Search engines aren’t static.
 You should be constantly monitoring this metric so you can stay up to date with campaign performance.

 This is an obvious one.
 The more leads you can acquire the more opportunity you have to make a sale and the more opportunity you have for growth.
 Set specific goals for how many leads you want to acquire over a specific period of time, after all, leads drive your business!